christinegp/docs/concepts/challenges.md

 * *Published:* Members can view the challenge and are eligible to enter.
 You are restricted from editing some characteristics of the challenge (such as *challenge type*) after members enter it.

 * *Archived:* Members can no longer view the challenge and are ineligible to enter.
-A challenge becomes archived when the time frame given for the challenge effectivity ends.
 You can still view all archived challenges on the console.

 Change the **effectivity** of a challenge to designate the time frame for which members can view and enter the challenge: